arzwa/MultilocusIsland/docs/draft-hapdip2.md

-reproductive value of a migrant individual on the island (which assumes HWLE within the island population, that migrants only cross with residents, and that in each such cross the proportion of migrant alleles is exactly halved) is an adequate estimator of the gene flow factor.
+reproductive value of a migrant individual on the island (which assumes HWLE within the island population, that migrants only cross with residents, and that in each such cross the proportion of migrant alleles is exactly halved) is an adequate estimator of the gene flow factor under weak migration.
-The approach enables us to study polygenic migration-selection balance in the mainland-island model using efficient numerical methods, and in particular to examine the relationship between the genetic architecture of local adaptation and the ability to maintain adaptive differentiation in the face of gene flow.
+The approach enables us to study polygenic migration-selection balance in the mainland-island model using efficient numerical methods, and in particular to examine the relationship between the genetic architecture of locally adaptive traits and the ability to maintain adaptive differentiation in the face of gene flow.

-## Effects of dominance in the polygenic regime
+## Effects of dominance and haploid selection in polygenic barriers

 Our analyses for homogeneous genetic architectures indicate that, when there is selection in the diploid phase, dominance can have a considerable impact on both